 - Apply your learnings to a real digital health company.

-If students haven't taken one of the prerequisite courses, they will need to submit a brief statement of their prior healthcare experience within the application.
+It is recommended that students have taken one of the prerequisite courses or have work experience in health care.
 A deep knowledge of digital health is not required, but a basic understanding of healthcare is.